Table of Contents

 Best Miles Card With No Annual Fee: DBS Altitude Card

-DBS Altitude Card is a travel card for an average consumer, quite similar to one Citi Premier Miles Card.
+DBS Altitude Card is a great travel card for an average consumer.
 This card awards 1.2 miles for every S$1 of local spend and 2 miles for every S$1 of overseas spend.
 On top of this, DBS Altitude provides 3 miles for S$1 spent on online travel bookings, a feature Citi Premier Miles does not have.
 While it doesn't provide a rich welcome bonus, it helps you save on the annual fee which often can be rather high for air miles rewards cards.
 For a monthly expense of S$2,000 or more, the S$192.6 of annual fee is waived every year (the first year is also waived).
 In summary, DBS Altitude provides a decent opportunity earn miles quickly without the burden of hefty fees.

 - 1.2 miles for S$1 of local spend and 2 miles for overseas spend